-The river is quite easy and available for kayaks along the 233 km.
-Rafting starts from the Lake of Big Pietrzykowskie near Miastko.
-It takes at least 8 days to cover the entire route.
-Karol Wojtyła visited Bory Tucholskie in the '50' years, participating in kayaking trips.
+The river is fairly easy and accessible to kayaks for as much as 233 km.
+The canoeing trip starts from the Duży Pietrzykowski Lake near Miastko.
+You need at least 8 days to cover the entire route.
+Karol Wojtyła visited Bory Tucholskie in the 50s, participating in canoeing trips.

-The exhibits collected in the room come from the Bory Tucholskie region.
-Borowiacy, who lived here every day, used wood, roots, straw and clay as a building material, as well as for the production of tools and equipment for everyday use.
-The oldest exhibits date from the 19th century.
+The exhibits collected in the chamber come from the Bory Tucholskie region.
+The Borowiacy who lived here used wood, roots, straw and clay as a building material on a daily basis, as well as for the manufacture of tools and appliances for everyday use.
+The oldest exhibits come from the XNUMXth century.

-Items on the exhibition are presented thematically: agricultural tools, spinning, weaving, beekeeping, forestry, household, military and numismatic items.
+Items on display are thematically presented: agricultural tools, spinning, weaving, beekeeping, forest work, household, military and numismatic items.

-- hiking trails, e.g. the Red Kashubian Route Julian Rydzkowski, leading from Chojnice to Wiela
+- hiking trails, e.g. the red Kashubian Trail Julian Rydzkowski, leading from Chojnice to Wiela

-"Two naked swords", which Urlich von Jungingen presented to Jagielle at Grunwald, came from Tuchola.
+The "two naked swords" that Urlich von Jungingen donated to Jagielle at Grunwald came from Tuchola.